mainlp/mainlp.github.io/_pages/thesis.md

 For MSc, the research needs to scale up either to multiple dialects (in the same or across different language families) or to multiple NLP tasks. **Level:
 BSc or MSc.**
-- *To What Degree do LLMs Understand Bavarian Dialect Variants?* In this project, we aim to comprehensively evaluate existing multilingual and German LLMs on Bavarian dialect variants.
+- :hourglass_flowing_sand: *To What Degree do LLMs Understand Bavarian Dialect Variants?* In this project, we aim to comprehensively evaluate existing multilingual and German LLMs on Bavarian dialect variants.
 Your task is to come up with a set of evaluation criteria to test existing LLMs in zero-shot and few-shot